When allergies strike, nasal sprays can help. There are many different types, and most work faster than pills.

-Cromolyn is safe for most people.
+Cromolyn sodium is safe for most people.
 Ask your doctor before using it if you have wheezing from asthma or sinus pain.
 Side effects can include sneezing and nasal burning.

 This prescription nasal spray treats a runny nose by stopping the production of mucus.
 It doesn’t relieve congestion or sneezing very well.

 If you have glaucoma or an enlarged prostate, you may not be able to use Atrovent.
 Side effects can include headache, nosebleeds, sore throat, or nasal irritation.